Tod Creek

 We also work with Fisheries and Oceans Canada scientists on a PIT (Passive Integrated Transponder) tagging program.
 Tags are inserted in the body cavity of juvenile coho to track their movement and evaluate where and when to release re-stocked coho in the watershed.

-As with all our fish population rebuilding efforts, the Goldstream Volunteer Salmon Enhancement Society, which operates the Goldstream Hatchery, is integral to our programs by providing out-planting stock.
+As with all our fish population rebuilding efforts, the Goldstream Volunteer Salmon Enhancement Society, which operates Goldstream Hatchery, is integral to our programs by providing out-planting stock.

 Tod Creek Fishway